microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 * Make sure to set the default profile in the user settings.

 Or, should we only add it to the user settings?
-* We'd only  hide it in the user settings if it's not installed.
+* We'd only generate it in the user settings if it's installed.
 * Set the commandline in the user settings.
 If the user deletes this value, then that profile would be unable to launch, unlike all the other profiles that are in the user settings (by default).
 * Make sure to set the default profile in the user settings.

-Currently there are only a few things that we actually set for the Powershell Core profile
+Currently there are only a few things that we actually set for the Powershell Core profile - the name, commandline, icon, and the color scheme.
+I don't believe it would add too much bloat to the user's settings to generate it in the user's settings by default.

+As a third option, we could treat the Powershell Core profile like a dynamic profile, and have it autogenerated if it exists, and auto-hidden if it's uninstalled.
+We'dd need to additionally include `autoloadPowershellCoreProfile`, set to true in the default settings.
+However, none of the other profile generators need to be able to change the default profile.

+Considering that the first option would still need to create an entry for powershell core in the user's settings file, I'd lean towards the third option - making it a dynamic profile just like WSL distros.

 ### Unbinding a Keybinding